-Peel CAS has collaborated with Indus Community Services to create the SAATH program.
-SAATH, which means “together,” aims to provide a culturally centered approach, with a focus on the unique perspectives and experiences of the South Asian community.
+Peel CAS has collaborated with Indus Community Services to create our collective Saath Wraparound Service Response, which aims to provide a culturally centered approach, with a focus on the unique perspectives and experiences of the South Asian community.
 Saath speaks true to its meaning, "together" in Hindi and Punjabi, where we work with and for families to effectively understand unique dynamics and provide support services rooted in cultural respect.

-When Peel CAS comes in contact with a family who may benefit from SAATH, staff reach out to Indus to connect with a cultural facilitator, also known as a "wraparound" worker.
+When Peel CAS works together with a family who may benefit from Saath, our teams reach out to Indus to connect with a cultural facilitator, also known as a "wraparound" worker.
 This facilitator has strong connections to South Asian communities and familiarity with their languages, religions, traditions, and cultural practices.
 Also well-versed in the specifics of the child welfare system, the facilitator can provide culturally appropriate resources and support to the family, help navigate cultural issues, and advocate for the family’s needs.
 Together we are wrapping around children, youth and their families as a support system that celebrates diversity.

 Our priority is to always give parents the support they need to create a stable home and strengthen the family unit.
 Peel CAS is pleased to be building strong working relationships with the many communities in Peel Region.
-SAATH and Akoma are important steps toward building trust with families of diverse cultural backgrounds to work together on building a better future for the children and youth we serve.
+Saath and Akoma are important steps toward building trust with families of diverse cultural backgrounds to work together on building a better future for the children and youth we serve.

 We are proud to celebrate one year of our Saath with you and share our 2020 service highlights: